Went with the Wind!: Legacy

 The curtain dress scene was named #2 in TV Guide's January 23–29, 1999 list of "The 50 Funniest TV Moments of All Time".
-The laughter when Burnett descends the staircase was too long—indeed, it was the longest-length audience reaction in the series' entire ten-year run—and had to be edited.
+The laughter when Burnett descends the staircase was too long—indeed, it was the longest-length audience reaction in the series' entire eleven-year run—and had to be edited.

-The entire outfit, curtain rod and all, is on display at the Smithsonian Institution.
-Additionally, in 2009, Mattel released a Starlet doll under the Barbie Celebrity Doll line.
+The entire outfit, curtain rod and all, is in the collection of the Smithsonian Institution.
+Additionally, in 2009, Mattel released a Starlett doll under the Barbie Celebrity Doll line.